WELCOME TO THE RANDALL COUNTY SHERIFF'S OFFICE

 Sgt.
 Byron Towndrow

 Sgt.
 Byron Towndrow is a graduate of the New Mexico State Police Academy 1977 and a graduate of the Panhandle Regional Law Academy 1992.
 Sgt.
 Towndrow has been serving with the Randall County Sheriff’s Office since 1993.
 Sgt.
 Towndrow served in the Jail Division and then transferred to the Patrol Division in 1996 where he was promoted to Corporal, and was also a field training officer.
 Sgt.
 Towndrow then transferred to the Crime Scene Investigation Unit in 2002 and was promoted to Sergeant and Supervisor over the CSI Unit and the Crime Lab.
 Sgt.
 Towndrow transferred to the Criminal Investigation Division as a Crimes Against Persons Investigator in 2011.
 Sgt.
-Towndrow holds a Masters Peace Officer’s License, is a certified TCLEOSE Instructor and Sgt.
-Towndrow is also a member of the Hard Entry and Tactical Team (H.E.A.T.T.)
+Towndrow holds a Masters Peace Officer’s License and is a certified TCOLE Instructor.

 Sgt.
 Melvin Seymour